mhw32/face-to-emotion/README.md

 ## Additional Info

-This project was entered in the TrueFace.ai hackathon.
+This project was entered in the TrueFace.ai hackathon (1st place winner).
 A Heroku instance is currently up at [https://face2emotionapp.herokuapp.com/](https://face2emotionapp.herokuapp.com/).